teamulster2/report/report/04_implementation/01_flutter_application.md

 // TODO: Mehr Informationen zu DART / Flutter

-All in all we tried to set up a reusable folder and file structure with some seperation of concerns between the frontend / user interface and the business logic.
+All in all we tried to set up a reusable folder and file structure with seperation of concerns between the frontend / user interface and the business logic.